GCC

 Test their understanding of cultural expectations.
 How do they handle conflict?
 What do they do when timelines or goals from HQ clash with local realities?

 Language matters too.
-English fluency is a must, but so is the ability to adjust tone and clarity based on the audience, whether it’s a U.S. product lead or a local engineering manager.
+English fluency is a must, but so is the ability to adjust tone and clarity based on the audience.

 Finally, check how they respond to ambiguity.
-Global coordination often means moving targets.
-Leaders who do well in this space are clear communicators and proactive problem-solvers.
+Leaders who succeed when companies hire leaders for your GCC in India are typically proactive communicators and problem-solvers.

 It’s tempting to look for someone who’s led a GCC in your industry.
 But the better approach is to focus on what they’ve built, not just where they’ve been.

 Ask candidates about what they’ve launched, fixed, or expanded.
 Look for ownership.
-Leaders who’ve had full responsibility for setting up a center, hiring teams, or leading turnarounds will usually adapt well, even if they’re switching industries.
+Leaders who’ve had full responsibility for setting up a center, hiring teams, or leading turnarounds will usually adapt well.

 Don’t ignore adjacent experiences.
-Leaders from BPOs, IT services, or consulting firms often bring strong operational and people management skills.
+Leaders from BPOs, IT services, or consulting firms often bring strong operational and people management skills that are highly relevant when you hire leaders for your GCC in India.

 4. Tap into Tier 1 and Tier 2 Talent Pools

-You’ll also find leaders who’ve moved back from global roles in Singapore, London, or the US and are open to working outside the major metros.
+You’ll also find leaders who’ve returned from global roles and are open to opportunities beyond major metros.

-Use search firms or platforms with reach into both types of markets.
-The broader your net, the better your chances of finding someone with the right experience and expectations.
+Use search firms or platforms with reach into both markets.
+Expanding your search is key to successfully hiring leaders for your GCC in India with the right mix of experience and expectations.

 5. Use Search Firms that Specialize in GCCs

 Hiring for a GCC is different from hiring for a regular business unit.
-You need someone who understands how to build within the India context, but also work globally.
+You need someone who understands both the India context and global operations.

-They usually know what to screen for—like past experience with scale-ups, managing distributed teams, or leading centers of excellence.
+Look for GCC partners that specialize in GCC leadership hiring.
+They know what to screen for—like experience with scale-ups, distributed teams, and centers of excellence.

 6. Test for Strategic Thinking and Execution

-Your GCC leader should help shape the center’s role in your global operations.
+Your GCC leader should help define the center’s role in global operations.

-Strong candidates will balance headcount planning with org structure, hiring timelines, and integration with global teams.
+Strong candidates will balance hiring plans, org design, and global integration.

 7. Offer Real Decision-Making Authority